Lester Freamon: Season 2

 Freamon is now partnered with Bunk, and they are quickly recognized as the best detectives in Homicide.
-Sergeant Jay Landsman has them assigned to take on the case of fourteen Jane Does found in a shipping container at the Port of Baltimore.
+Sergeant Jay Landsman assigns them to a case of fourteen Jane Does found in a shipping container at the Port of Baltimore.
 They get detailed Beadie Russell, the officer from the Port Authority who initially found the bodies, as a liaison for the investigation.
-They determine that the women in the container suffocated after an air pipe was deliberately closed off, and that a fourteenth victim whose body was picked up by McNulty, is tied to the case.
+They determine that the women in the container suffocated after an air pipe was deliberately closed off, and that a fourteenth body picked up by McNulty is tied to the case.

-Freamon and Bunk travel to the Philadelphia port and detain the vessel that had delivered the container to Baltimore.
-They attempt to question the crew, but none of them can speak English.
-They eventually let the ship go after learning that two crewmen had jumped ship after Baltimore.
-Based on the few facts they have, Freamon and Bunk deduce that the women were prostitutes being smuggled in from overseas, that one of the girls was murdered by a sailor after refusing sex, and that the rest were killed for witnessing the crime.
+Freamon and Bunk travel to the Philadelphia port and detain the vessel that delivered the container to Baltimore.
+They attempt to question the crew, but none of them speak English.
+They eventually let the ship go after learning that two crewmen jumped ship after Baltimore.
+Based on the few facts they have, Freamon and Bunk deduce that the women were prostitutes being smuggled from overseas, that one of the girls was murdered by a sailor after refusing sex, and that the rest were killed for witnessing the crime.
 The killer is one of the crewmen who fled, leaving the investigation at a dead end.
 Freamon and Bunk are severely rebuked by a frustrated Rawls for releasing the ship without getting statements.

 Freamon is relieved to be assigned, at Daniels' request, to the detail investigating Frank Sobotka and the stevedore union.
 Though he continues to assist Bunk and Russell in the Jane Does, he becomes focused on the investigation of smuggling through the Baltimore ports.
 On Beadie's advice, Freamon convinces Daniels to clone the port's computers to track container movements.
 They are able to follow containers being moved illegally to a warehouse, ultimately linking Sobotka to the criminal activities of The Greek.

 The investigation closes with several arrests and, in the process, Freamon identifies a dismembered body killed by The Greek's crew as being one of the crewmen who jumped ship.
 Bunk and Freamon solve the Jane Doe homicides after Sergei Malatov, facing a possible death sentence, gives them the details they needed.
 Landsman and Rawls are again content with the Homicide unit's clearance rate.